 This is a short narrative, if you will, how I struggle with God when my state of affairs get shaken up.
-On occasions the twists and turns of daily living have this weird way of coming together to form an overwhelming road block of stress.
+On occasions, the twists and turns of daily living have this weird way of coming together to form an overwhelming roadblock of stress.
 By faith, do I humbly wait and trust the Lord to clear the obstruction or do I curse and panic believing the lies conjured up by the devil, “you’re of no significance God doesn’t care for you”?

 Where Is God When I Need Him The Most?

-Being content on any fair weathered day is a real huge blessing, especially while enjoying a carefree time in the valley of complacency.
+Being content on any fair weathered day is a huge blessing, especially while enjoying a carefree time in the valley of complacency.
 The one extra big annoying problem I have, is being jolted by a perplexing onslaught of trouble hitting all at once.
 It wouldn’t be such a big deal if there was one instance here, and awhile down the road, one there.
 No! they just start pelting in succession.
 Each one hits a little harder and a little bigger.
-The more they hit the more my anxiety level escalates into anger then fear.
+The more they hit the more my anxiety level escalates into anger and then fear.

-It’s way beyond my understanding how one minute everything can be relatively calm, comparatively speaking; I’m cruising along a quiet scenic road miles from home, then pow!
+It’s way beyond my understanding of how one minute everything can be relatively calm, comparatively speaking; I’m cruising along a quiet scenic road, miles from home, then pow!
 The tire blows out.
-There’s no spare no phone signal and on top of that it starts to rain.
+There’s no spare no phone signal and on top of that, it starts to rain.
 That’s how I relate to the issues ambushing me without any warning.
-Usually the first thoughts running through my mind is like an overpowering vise grip of dread squeezing any rational thought out of my brain.
-Under my breath come the cursing, what do I do? kind of thoughts minced with panic and anxiety.
+Usually, the first thoughts running through my mind is like an overpowering vise grip of dread squeezing any rational thought out of my brain.
+Under my breath comes the cursing, what do I do? kind of thoughts minced with panic and anxiety.
 Finally, after the initial haggling within my mind, thoughts do come together and I recall that ace in the hole, if you will, my faith in God!
 I know I can dial in on Him.
 He will hear my cries and provide a solution.
 Oh!
 Lord God!
 What is happening here?
 I need your help.
 The outbursts of despair bellow up to the Almighty.

 What really frustrates me while trying to deal with all the pounding, hoping for some miraculous thing to happen, nothing changes.
 There is just silence.
 No word from God.